 These results indicate that the mortality of undersized scallops discarded back onto the grounds they were fished on is more likely to be related to shell damage than stress induced by dredging.
-However, there are two caveats which should be added:

-- The predators and scavengers which the scallops were exposed to were markedly different by comparison with those of a previous study, at the same site, four years previously.
+However, these results should be caveated by the fact that the predators prevalent in a particular location may be highly variable.
+The predators and scavengers which the scallops were exposed to were markedly different by comparison with those of a previous study, at the same site, four years previously.
 The previous study found large aggregations of the predatory starfish Asterias rubens and Astropecten irregularis, and the crabs Liocarcinus species and Pagurus species.
-In general, the scavenger community observed in this study differed markedly, with a greater dominance of fish and an increased importance of the edible crab Cancer pagurus. - It is conceivable that the results may have been different had the stressed but lightly or undamaged scallops been exposed to more starfish as in the previous study.
+In general, the scavenger community observed in this study differed markedly, with a greater dominance of fish and an increased importance of the edible crab Cancer pagurus.

+Therefore, it is conceivable that the results may have been different had the stressed but lightly or undamaged scallops been exposed to more starfish, as in the previous study.
 It is notable that although the AEC levels of experimentally stressed scallops recovered within 6 to 24 hours, their response to starfish was affected for at least this period in experimental studies (Jenkins and Brand, 2001).